auth0/docs/articles/integrations/aws-api-gateway-2/part-1.md

 toc: true
 ---

-# AWS API Gateway Tutorial - Part 1
+# AWS API Gateway Tutorial, Part 1: Import and Deploy the API

 ::: warning
 This portion of the tutorial has been adapted from the [official AWS example](http://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-from-example.html).
 Please refer to this example for in-depth notes and discussion.